esp8266/Arduino/doc/faq/a06-global-build-options.rst

 ===========================================

-If your production and debug build option requirements are different, you can specify ``mkbuildoptglobals.extra_flags={build.debug_port}`` in ``platform.local.txt``.
-With this addition, you have two “C” comment blocks that can hold build options.
-One for debug options and one for production options.
-For debug build options, use a “C” block comment starting with ``/*@create-file:build.opt:debug@``.
-Make your selection by selecting or disabling the Arduino->Tools->Debug port.
+If your production and debug build option requirements are different, adding ``mkbuildoptglobals.extra_flags={build.debug_port}`` to ``platform.local.txt`` will create separate build option groups for debugging and production.
+For the production build option group, the “C” block comment starts with ``/*@create-file:build.opt@``, as previously defined.
+For the debugging group, the new “C” block comment starts with ``/*@create-file:build.opt:debug@``.
+You make your group selection through “Arduino->Tools->Debug port” by selecting or disabling the “Debug port.”

-Options common to both debug and production builds must be included in both block comments.
-It is possible to have a sketch that only uses the debug build options, and the platform defaults for production and visa versa.
+Options common to both debug and production builds must be included in both groups.
+Neither of the groups is required.
+You may also omit either or both.

-Note, adding this change to ``platform.local.txt`` will apply to all old sketches.
-An old “sketch” with only the “C” block comment starting with ``/*@create-file:build.opt@`` would not use a ``build.opt`` file for the debug case.
+Reminder with this change, any old “sketch” with only a “C” block comment starting with ``/*@create-file:build.opt@`` would not use a ``build.opt`` file for the debug case.
 Update old sketches as needed.

 Updated Global ``.h`` file: ``LowWatermark.ino.globals.h``